Tivity Health (NASDAQ:TVTY) Issues FY 2021 Earnings Guidance

-Tivity Health (NASDAQ:TVTY) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+Tivity Health (NASDAQ:TVTY) updated its FY 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of $1.540-$1.620 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.530.
 The company issued revenue guidance of $465 million-$485 million, compared to the consensus revenue estimate of $474.70 million.

-Tivity Health (NASDAQ:TVTY) last announced its quarterly earnings data on Wednesday, May 5th.
-The company reported $0.40 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.29 by $0.11.
-The company had revenue of $108.09 million for the quarter, compared to analysts’ expectations of $98.67 million.
-Tivity Health had a negative net margin of 0.88% and a positive return on equity of 649.58%.
-Equities research analysts forecast that Tivity Health will post 1.52 EPS for the current fiscal year.
+A number of equities analysts have weighed in on the stock.
+Cantor Fitzgerald decreased their target price on shares of Tivity Health from $36.00 to $33.00 and set an overweight rating for the company in a research note on Thursday, August 5th.
+Piper Sandler decreased their target price on shares of Tivity Health from $27.00 to $25.00 and set a neutral rating for the company in a research note on Thursday, August 5th.
+Finally, Zacks Investment Research downgraded shares of Tivity Health from a buy rating to a hold rating in a research note on Saturday.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and four have given a buy rating to the company.
+The company has a consensus rating of Hold and an average target price of $25.86.

 An institutional investor recently bought a new position in Tivity Health stock.
-OLD Mission Capital LLC purchased a new stake in Tivity Health, Inc. (NASDAQ:TVTY) in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor purchased 15,100 shares of the company’s stock, valued at approximately $212,000.
-92.80% of the stock is currently owned by hedge funds and other institutional investors.
+OLD Mission Capital LLC purchased a new position in shares of Tivity Health, Inc. (NASDAQ:TVTY) during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm purchased 15,100 shares of the company’s stock, valued at approximately $212,000.
+92.80% of the stock is currently owned by institutional investors.

 Tivity Health Company Profile